zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec18.md

 [DNSSEC16] and [DNSSEC17] can give an incomplete report of the CDS and CDNSKEY status of *Child Zone*.

-## Inputs

-* "Child Zone" - The domain name to be tested.
-* "Test Type" - The test type with value "undelegated" or "normal".
-* "Undelegated DS" - The DS record or records submitted (only if Test Type is undelegated).

 ## Summary

 * If no CDS or CDNSKEY records are found, this test case is not run